What Happened to Tesla This Week?

 In this week's video, I cover everything you need to know about news related to Tesla (NASDAQ: TSLA) during the week of Feb.
-20. Today's video will focus on Tesla's potential new factory location, weekly China-insured numbers, and what investors could expect from Tesla's Investor Day on Wednesday, March 1.
+27. Today's video will focus on Tesla's China-insured numbers, its leadership position in various parts of the world, and some extra information with regard to the upcoming Gigfactory in Mexico.

 Find out why Tesla is one of the 10 best stocks to buy now